rj-jesus/anyarch-docker-guest/README.md

 # anyarch-docker-guest

-This README summarizes a method for running docker guest systems of arbitrary architectures on a single host system.
-It is highly based on the approaches described in [1] and [2].
-Interested readers who would like to learn how the method works are referred to those references.
-The main contribution of this repository is providing an up-to-date patch for QEMU that brings the original work of Petros Angelatos [3] in line with current versions of the emulator software.
+This README summarizes a method for running docker guest systems of arbitrary architectures on a given host system.
+It is largely based on the approaches described in [1] and [2].
+In brief, the method works by running syscalls issued in the docker guest system through QEMU, which makes the interface between host and guest system.
+Interested readers who would like to learn how the method works in more detail are referred to the aforementioned references.
+The main contribution of this repository is to provide an updated patch for QEMU that brings the original work of Petros Angelatos [3] in line with current versions of the emulator.
 The patch has been submitted for inclusion in QEMU and can be tracked in [5].

+Edit 2022/02/24: Patch bumped to QEMU-6.2.0.

 ## Goal

-By following the steps below, we will create and run a docker container based on Debian arm64 [4] on an x86 host.
-The choice of architecture is quite
-arbitrary: as long as QEMU supports it, any guest/host architecture should work.
+The following steps describe how to run a guest docker container based on Debian AArch64 [4] on an x86 host.
+The choice of architecture is rather arbitrary (as long as QEMU supports it, any guest/host architecture should work).

 ## Steps